Dyspraxia Symptoms Checklist

-Those with Sensory Based Motor Disorders have difficulty navigating this world.
+Those with Sensory Based Motor Disorders (SBMD) have difficulty navigating this world.
 Their bodies simply don't do what their brains tell them to do.
 SBMD has been broken down into two different categories.
 The first is Dyspraxia, taken from the Greek word 'praxis' (to do) and the Latin prefix 'dys' (badly), and involves poor motor coordination, timing, planning, organizing and sequencing.
-Also on this checklist is Dysgraphia.
-Though Dysgraphia is not technically a category of SBMD, it is commonly agreed that sensory based motor operation has a lot to do with a person's ability to write.

 Dyspraxia